 It’s hard to believe that between the fourteenth and seventeenth centuries, wool provided the foundation for wealth across much of Britain.
 The fleeces of sheep provided the raw material for cloth which was prized across Europe and traded, generating huge income for not just the ‘lords’ but also for the Crown in taxes.

 In contrast, today shearing a sheep often costs as much as what is paid for the fleeces.
-The advent of synthetic fabrics or the use of cotton has dramatically reduced the demand for wool which is now often considered a luxury product.
+The advent of synthetic fabrics and the use of cotton have dramatically reduced the demand for wool which is now often considered a luxury product.

 It is nevertheless important to the welfare of the sheep, reducing the risk of maggot infestation from flies.